Sustainable Development Goal 16: Target 16.2: Protect children from abuse, exploitation, trafficking and violence

 One target is to see the end to sex trafficking, forced labor, and all forms of violence against and torture of children.
-However, reliance on the indicator of "crimes reported" makes monitoring and achieving this goal challenging.
-For instance, 84 percent of countries have no or insufficient data on violent punishment of children.
-Of the data available, it is clear that violence against children by their caregivers remains pervasive: Nearly 8 in 10 children aged 1 to 14 are subjected to violent discipline on a regular basis (regardless of income).
-The global pandemic has magnified the challenges of child protection and mental health services, instead of prioritizing them.
+It is difficult to monitor this target though because there is insufficient data on some types of crime, for example violent punishment of children.
+Violence against children by their caregivers is widespread.
+The global COVID-19 pandemic has magnified the challenges of child protection and mental health services.
 With this occurring in the world currently, no country is on track to eliminate all forms of violence and to promote mental health and well-being as the 2030 Agenda for Sustainable Development pledges.

-By 2017, the UN could report progress on detecting victims of trafficking.
-More women and girls than men and boys were victimized, yet the share of women and girls has slowly declined (see also violence against women).
-In 2004, 84 percent of victims were females and by 2014 that number had dropped to 71 percent.
-Sexual exploitation numbers have declined, but forced labor has increased.